Deploying to Google Cloud Platform Permalink to " Deploying to Google Cloud Platform"

 Google App Engine is a fully managed Platform as a Service that can automatically scale up application instances under load, and scale down to zero when not used.

 You can use the Google App Engine generator to generate and deploy JHipster application.
-Google App Engine generator is currently beta and supports monolith application, with Cloud SQL MySQL/PostgreSQL database.
+Google App Engine generator supports monolith application, with Cloud SQL MySQL/PostgreSQL database.

 - Generate a new monolith application:

 - Run Google App Engine generator:

-- When prompted, create a new Cloud SQL instance if creating a brand new application
+- Optionally create a new Cloud SQL instance if creating a brand new application

 This generator will:

-src/main/webapp/WEB-INF/application-web.xmlthat describes the App Engine instance and autoscaling configuration.
+src/main/appengine/app.yamlthat describes the App Engine instance and scaling configuration.

 - Add the App Engine plugin to Maven / Gradle.